 If like me, you need just one SIM card to conveniently use in the European Union and European Economic Area then check Lycamobile offer.
 In my honest opinion, it’s the best deal for all working and travelling in European countries.

 This article is not sponsored.
-I wrote it because for many years I’m looking and testing mobile solutions, that help in my work as a tour leader and digital nomad.
+I wrote it because I’m constantly looking and testing mobile solutions, that help in my work as a tour leader / digital nomad.
 I share my experiences as they may be useful to others.

 If not Lycamobile than what?
 Alternative operators